Brian Cage: WWE (2008–2009)

-Return to independent circuit (2009–2020)
+Independent circuit (2009–2020)

 Upon his release from WWE, Cage returned to the independent wrestling circuit and even competed in Asia.
 Cage would return to the Main Event Wrestling wrestling promotion where he would win the Main Event Wrestling California Cup where he beat Ryan Taylor, Joey Ryan, and finally T.J.
 Perkins.
 In October 2010, Cage wrestled and won a match against Kenny Dykstra at Main Event Wrestling in internet pay-per-view.

 Cage would then join the NWA Hollywood promotion where he would team up with Shaun Ricker to form the tag team Natural Selection managed by Percy Pringle III.
 Towards the end of 2011, the team would split as Cage would feud with Ricker and would leave Cage as a single competitor.

 Cage has also competed in other various promotions such as Future Stars of Wrestling.
 Cage had a feud with Brandon Gatson who would then compete against in a match on January 21, 2012, that was called the Match of the Year.

 In May 2017, Cage started working for Japanese promotion Pro Wrestling Noah.
 On July 27, Cage unsuccessfully challenged Katsuhiko Nakajima for the GHC Heavyweight Championship.